SarahBethD2L/SarahBethD2L.github.io/README.md

-SarahBethD2L.github.io
+Brightspace.github.io
 ======================
-Creating a front page for my user account using the GitHub Page Generator.
+Created a front page for the Brightspace organization account using the GitHub Page Generator.